moazelsawaf/cnbc_algo_01_dart/README.md

 flutter test --coverage
 ```

-### Coverage Report
+### Coverage Report:

-The coverage report for this repository is uploaded automatically to [Codecov by Sentry](https://about.codecov.io/) and can be found [here](https://app.codecov.io/gh/moazelsawaf/cloudnativebasecamp_algo_01_dart).
+The coverage report for this repository is uploaded automatically to [Codecov by Sentry](https://about.codecov.io/) after each commit to the `main` branch to be analyzed, archived, and hosted for everyone to check along with more powerful features 💪🏻

-The following graph show the latest coverage report for the repository:
+The latest coverage report can be found [here](https://codecov.io/gh/moazelsawaf/cloudnativebasecamp_algo_01_dart), and he following graph shows the latest coverage report for the repository 📊
+<br><br>
 <img src="https://codecov.io/gh/moazelsawaf/cloudnativebasecamp_algo_01_dart/branch/main/graphs/icicle.svg?token=T90IR6JI53">

 ## 💙 About Dart

-Simply, **Dart is a client-optimized language for fast apps on any platform**.
+Simply, **Dart is a client-optimized language for fast apps on any platform** ⚡

 It is a programming language that was developed by Google in 2011.
 It is designed to be expressive, concise, and scalable for web, mobile, and desktop applications.
-Dart can be compiled to native code, JavaScript, or run on a virtual machine.
+Dart can be compiled to native code, JavaScript, or run on a virtual machine 💙

 Dart is closely related to Flutter, which is a framework for building cross-platform user interfaces with Dart.
-Flutter allows developers to create beautiful and responsive apps that run on iOS, Android, Windows, Linux, and the web with a single codebase.
+Flutter allows developers to create beautiful and responsive apps that run on iOS, Android, Windows, Linux, and the web with a single codebase 📱💻

 Dart has many features that make it a powerful and productive language for modern app development.
-Some of these features are:
+Some of these features are 💪🏻:

 - Strong typing with type inference and null safety
 - Support for both object-oriented and functional programming paradigms